Code-Institute-Submissions/milestone-1-ucd/README.md

 4. All the social Media links are working and opening up in a new tab.
 (These are currently not linked to an external social media site so they currently open up the same page of the Zesty Fitness website on a new tab rather than the applicable social media site.)
 5. The Form completion and submission.
 	* There are two required fields on the form.
 Name & Email.
-		1. Tested that filled in Name but left email blank.
-Error message displays referencing Email field that the field needs to be filled in.
-'Please fill in this field'.
+		1. Tested that the Name field was filled in but left email blank.
+An error message displays that stipulates that the Email field needs to be filled in.
+"Please fill in this field".
-		2. Tested if the email is correctly filled in but left the name field blank.
-Error message displays referencing Name field that the field needs to be filled in.
-'Please fill in this field'.
+		2. Tested the email field is correctly filled in but the name field is left blank.
+An error message displays that stipulates that the Name field needs to be filled in.
+"Please fill in this field".
-		3. Tested if the format of the email address is incorrectly typed in, eg. kasiaholzer, error message is displayed stipulating that @ is required in email address.
+		3. Tested if the format of the email address is incorrectly typed in, eg. kasiaholzer.
+An error message is displayed stipulating that an '@' is required in the email address.
 "Please include an '@' in the email address. kasiaholzer is missing an '@'"
 		4. Tested that it is possible to click three, two, one or none in the 'Of interest' Checkboxes.
-		5. Tested that it is possible to leave the text area box blank and also to write a request in.
+		5. Tested that it is possible to leave the text area box blank and also to write a in this text field.
 		6. Tested the submit button.
 If the required fields are entered, this submits the form.

 ## Deployment
 The Website is hosted on GitHub, there are no differences between the deployed and development versions.

 The deployed version can be viewed at: https://eileenpeacock.github.io/milestone-1-ucd/.

 ## Credits